dannygale/workspace-tool/README.md

 - **Clean up**: Remove workspaces with safety checks
 - **List workspaces**: View all existing workspaces
 - **Git integration**: Use as `git ws` subcommand for seamless git workflow
+- **Tab completion**: Smart tab completion for commands and workspace names in both Bash and Zsh

 ## Installation